ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/Solutions_and_Visualization.md

 |2018-07-01 00:00:00|1261          |
 |2018-08-01 00:00:00|1278          |
 |2018-09-01 00:00:00|1             |

+The data shows the monthly trend of **active sellers** on the Olist platform from September 2016 to September 2018.
+Initially, seller activity was minimal, with only **3 active sellers in Sep 2016**.
+Over time, the number of active sellers steadily increased, peaking at **1,278 in August 2018**, indicating strong platform growth and seller engagement.
+Notably, there are outliers in **December 2016** and **September 2018**, showing **only 1 active seller**, likely due to data entry gaps or anomalies.
+Overall, the platform experienced consistent seller growth over the observed period.

 ## Tableau Visualization
 ![Dashboard](https://github.com/ShaikhBorhanUddin/Brazilian_E_Commerce_Project/blob/main/Images/Sheet%209.png?raw=true)

 # Q10: Identify top customers who spent the most

+Identifying the **top-spending customers** is vital for **customer segmentation and relationship management**.
+These high-value customers can be targeted with **personalized marketing**, **loyalty programs**, or **exclusive deals** to boost retention.
+Additionally, understanding their buying behavior helps Olist optimize product offerings, delivery service, and enhance overall customer satisfaction—ultimately driving **higher customer lifetime value** and **revenue growth**.

 ## Solution
 ```SQL
 SELECT